Shift3/boilerplate-client-react/Contributing.md

 6. Commit and push the edit that you made to `package.json` in the previous step.

-7. Run `git flow release finish ...`
+7. Run `git flow release finish <release_name>`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The `release_name` is whatever you put for the version number in step 4.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This will open nano.
-You will need to first write and submit a commit message.
-After submitting the message, you will also need to write and submit a message for a tag, ex. version 2.0.1 release.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This command will open nano.
+You will need to use it in order to write and submit a commit message.
+After submitting the message, you will then need to write and submit a message for the commit's tag, ex. version 2.0.1 release.

 8. You will see a summary of actions.